tieututinhoc/piracy/docs/telegram.md

 - [@TeleWarez_Bot](https://t.me/TeleWarez_Bot) - Official bot from Warez-IR.com to share and get files.
 - [@UploadBots](https://t.me/UploadBots) - A bot which uploads your telegram file to a sharehoster.
 - [aria-telegram-mirror-bot](https://github.com/out386/aria-telegram-mirror-bot) - A Telegram bot to download files via HTTP(S)/BitTorrent and upload them to Google Drive.
+- [python-aria-mirror-bot](https://anonym.to/?https://github.com/lzzy12/python-aria-mirror-bot/) - A telegram bot for all your mirror needs.
 - [@virus_total_scan_bot](https://t.me/virus_total_scan_bot) - Scan files and check it against VirusTotal.
 Does not work with Channels or Groups.
 - [@apkdl_bot](https://t.me/apkdl_bot) - Download latest version of any free android app and game from apkdl.in.
 - [@GooglePlayDownloader_bot](https://t.me/GooglePlayDownloader_bot) - Download latest version of any free android app directly from Google Play Store.